-With its’ help users will be able to spot nearby supermarkets/grocery stores.
+With its help users will be able to locate nearby supermarkets/grocery stores.
 You can either:

-While preparing the food and using the cooking app, people usually have only 2 options: either wipe their hands every time they need to touch the screen or smear the device with a foodstuff.
-Yet, the hands-free mode lets users relax.
+While preparing food and using a cooking app, people usually have only 2 options: either wipe their hands every time they need to touch the screen or smear the device with their “dirty” hands.
+However, with a hands-free mode, your users can relax.

-By simply saying “next step” or “go back” they can navigate through the recipe and concentrate on the process itself and not on the risk to drop the iPhone in the boiling soup.
+By simply saying “next step” or “go back,” they can navigate through the recipe they’re following and concentrate on the process itself instead of risking dropping their iPhone in the boiling soup.

 SideChef application’s ingredient section is a true inspiration for cooks.
 If you’re wondering how to make a recipe app with an improved ingredient info screen — that’s gonna be one of the best examples for you.

-So here’s what you can place on this screen to make it useful for the users:
+So, here’s what you can place on this screen to make it more useful for your users:

-And, of course, while making this screen don’t forget about the main rule of a cooking app design — everything should look tasty and mouth-watering! 🙂
+And, of course, when making this screen, don’t forget about the main rule of cooking app design — everything should look absolutely delicious and literally mouth-watering! 🙂

-This feature allows scanning a barcode or an ingredient via device’s camera.
-After that, users can get the list of recipes which include the scanned ingredient.
+This feature allows scanning barcodes or ingredients via your device’s camera.
+After that, users can get a list of recipes which include the scanned ingredient.

 Gradually, you can improve your app with the following features:

-Have a great idea of a cooking app?
-Challenge us and we’ll help you to bring it on the market.
+Have a great idea for a cooking app?
+Challenge us and we’ll help you to bring it to the market.